adipatel11/Instagram_Bot/README.md

 Upon reading on the instaloader documentation, I found a wide variety of information that I could collect from certain Instagram profiles such as user followers and followees.
 I have used this to create the non-follower program.
 This takes both of these items and determines the profiles that a user follows that does not follow them back.
-It takes these profiles and creates a new file in the same directory called "Non_Followers_List containing all of them line by line.
+It takes these profiles and creates a new file in the same directory called "Non_Followers_List" containing all of them line by line.
 The account that will be searching will need to "log in" using the .login method, and the account that will be searched for will need to have its username stored in the variable "searchee".